JohnPhamous/codecademy-daily-journal/instructions.md

 HINT
 You'll need at least four slices: one for each API and one for the goals list.

-### Connect your Application with the APIs

-Connect your application with the APIs needed for your features.
-When interacting with APIs, don't forget to handle the loading and error states.

 ### Weather API